EEMCS-AM-MAST

-Hans Zwart is Professor in Physical Systems and Control, and head of the Chair Hybrid Systems in the Department of Applied Mathematics at the University of Twente.
+Hans Zwart is Professor in Physical Systems and Control, and head of the Chair Mathematics of Systems Theory in the Department of Applied Mathematics at the University of Twente.

 Publications